Pokomo people: Initiation to adulthood

-The passage to adulthood for men is by an initiation which involves circumcision – kuhinywa.
+The passage to adulthood for men is marked by an initiation which involves circumcision (kuhinywa).

 Marriage and wedding

 The marriage process within the Pokomo community includes specific conditions (Maadha).
 The man informs his parents, who examine the background of the woman's family.
-Upon their approval, they visit the bride's family with a perenkera, this is a small vessel for holding tobacco.
-At the bride's parents house, they give her parents the perenkera as a sign to indicate their son's desire.
+Upon their approval, they visit the bride's family with a perenkera, a small vessel for holding tobacco.
+At the bride's parents' house, they give her parents the perenkera as a sign to indicate their son's desire.
 They introduce the topic to the bride's parents and are told to consult the woman.
-After she is consulted and has given the green light, the groom's parents come back with hasi (a reed basket) as sign that they are ready to move to the next level.
-If the bride's family accepts the basket, the groom's parents arrange to come later with jifu.
-Finally the man's family pays the dowry (mahari), followed by the wedding ceremony.
-Mahari was paid to the bride's family as a sign of respect.
+After she is consulted and gives her approval, the groom's parents return with hasi (a reed basket) as a sign that they are ready to proceed.
+If the bride's family accepts the basket, the groom's parents arrange to return later with jifu.
+Finally, the man's family pays the dowry (mahari), followed by the wedding ceremony. mahari was paid to the bride's family as a sign of respect.

-This tradition has decayed.
-In most cases, the man and woman typically elope.
-After staying together for sometime, the woman is released to her parents for further training by her aunts on how to care for her family.
-Divorces were rare and were discouraged.
+This tradition has become less common.
+In many cases, couples elope.
+After staying together for some time, the woman is released to her parents for further training by her aunts on how to care for her family.
+Historically, divorces were rare and discouraged.

 Names

 Naming in the Pokomo community is based on the husband's family tree.
-The first born if a boy is given the name of the husband's father and if a girl the name of the husband's mother.
-Subsequent boys takes the names of the husband's brothers in birth order, while if they are girls, the names of the husband's sisters in birth order.
-Some names that are taken by both boys and girls, with the prefix Ha before a girl's name.
-For example, Babwoya (name for a man), Habwoya (name for a lady).
-Names are taken from plant and animal names if the first born died during pregnancy or delivery in the belief that this will offset the bad omen and thus enable the subsequent children to live to adulthood.
+The firstborn, if a boy, is given the name of the husband's father; if a girl, the name of the husband's mother.
+Subsequent boys take the names of the husband's brothers in birth order, while girls take the names of the husband's sisters in birth order.
+Some names are used by both boys and girls, with the prefix Ha added before a girl's name.
+For example, Babwoya (name for a man) becomes Habwoya (name for a woman).
+Names are also taken from plants and animals if the firstborn died during pregnancy or delivery, in the belief that this will offset bad omens and enable subsequent children to live to adulthood.
 Children with such names are referred to as Mwana Fwisa.
-Such names include Mabuke (banana suckers), Nchui (cheetah) etc. Names also are given to children who are born during a certain season.
+Examples include Mabuke (banana suckers) and Nchui (cheetah).
+Names are also given to children born during specific seasons.

 Song and dance

-The Pokomo have songs and dances, including;
+The Pokomo have various songs and dances, including: